 An uncomfortable crying is one thing that worries most moms.
 Your baby is considered colicky if he/she cries for more than three hours in a row on three or more days a week.
 They are usually fussier in the evenings.
 In fact, one in five babies is considered colicky.

 Colic is not caused by any medical problem.
 Colicky babies are healthy.
 Hunger, overfeeding, or pain from gas can be possible causes of colic.
 If you breastfeed the baby, some food you eat may irritate the baby.
-Caffeine, chocolate, dairy products or nuts may act
+Caffeine, chocolate, dairy products or nuts may act as triggers.
+Ensure that your diet does not have a negative effect on your baby.
+However, colic resolves by the time your baby reaches three months of age.

 It is common for babies to vomit in the early days.
 Infants often spit up milk after feeds.
 Feeding problem is a major reason for vomiting.
 Overfeeding may result in vomiting.
 If you don’t burp your baby, it may also lead to vomiting.